Sigmund Freud: Early career and marriage

-Freud had greatly admired his philosophy tutor, Brentano, who was known for his theories of perception and introspection.
+Freud had greatly admired his philosophy tutor, Franz Brentano, who was known for his theories of perception and introspection.
 Brentano discussed the possible existence of the unconscious mind in his Psychology from an Empirical Standpoint (1874).
 Although Brentano denied its existence, his discussion of the unconscious probably helped introduce Freud to the concept.
-Freud owned and made use of Charles Darwin's major evolutionary writings, and was also influenced by Eduard von Hartmann's The Philosophy of the Unconscious (1869).
-Other texts of importance to Freud were by Fechner and Herbart, with the latter's Psychology as Science arguably considered to be of underrated significance in this respect.
+Freud owned and made use of Charles Darwin's major evolutionary writings and was also influenced by Eduard von Hartmann's The Philosophy of the Unconscious (1869).
+Other texts of importance to Freud were by Fechner and Herbart, with the latter's Psychology as Science perhaps of underrated significance in this respect.
 Freud also drew on the work of Theodor Lipps, who was one of the main contemporary theorists of the concepts of the unconscious and empathy.

-Though Freud was reluctant to associate his psychoanalytic insights with prior philosophical theories, attention has been drawn to analogies between his work and that of both Schopenhauer and Nietzsche.
-In 1908, Freud said that he occasionally read Nietzsche, and was strongly fascinated by his writings, but did not study him, because he found Nietzsche's "intuitive insights" resembled too much his own work at the time, and also because he was overwhelmed by the "wealth of ideas" he encountered when he read Nietzsche.
+Though Freud was reluctant to associate his psychoanalytic insights with prior philosophical theories, attention has been drawn to similarities between his work and that of both Schopenhauer and Nietzsche.
+In 1908, Freud said that he occasionally read Nietzsche and was strongly fascinated by his writings, but did not study him, because he found Nietzsche's "intuitive insights" resembled his own work at the time too much, and also because he was overwhelmed by the "wealth of ideas" he encountered when he read Nietzsche.
 Freud sometimes would deny the influence of Nietzsche's ideas.
 One historian quotes Peter L. Rudnytsky, who says that based on Freud's correspondence with his adolescent friend Eduard Silberstein, Freud read Nietzsche's The Birth of Tragedy and probably the first two of the Untimely Meditations when he was seventeen.
-In 1900, the year of Nietzsche's death, Freud bought his collected works; he told his friend, Fliess, that he hoped to find in Nietzsche's works "the words for much that remains mute in me."
-Later, he said he had not yet opened them.
-Freud came to treat Nietzsche's writings "as texts to be resisted far more than to be studied."
-His interest in philosophy declined after he had decided on a career in neurology.
+Freud bought Nietzsche's collected works in 1900, telling Wilhelm Fliess that he hoped to find in Nietzsche's works "the words for much that remains mute in me."
+Later, however, he said he had not yet opened them.
+Freud came to treat Nietzsche's writings, according to Peter Gay, "as texts to be resisted far more than to be studied."
+His interest in philosophy declined after he decided on a career in neurology.

-Freud read William Shakespeare in English throughout his life, and it has been suggested that his understanding of human psychology may have been partially derived from Shakespeare's plays.
+Freud read William Shakespeare in English; his understanding of human psychology may have been influenced by Shakespeare's plays.

-Freud's Jewish origins and his allegiance to his secular Jewish identity were of significant influence in the formation of his intellectual and moral outlook, especially concerning his intellectual non-conformism, as he pointed out in his Autobiographical Study.
+Freud's Jewish origins and his allegiance to his secular Jewish identity were significant in the formation of his intellectual and moral outlook, especially concerning his intellectual non-conformism, as he pointed out in his Autobiographical Study.
 They would also have a substantial effect on the content of psychoanalytic ideas, particularly in respect of their common concerns with depth interpretation and "the bounding of desire by law".